Insurance and Risk Management - Contents

 Accountancy firms are another source of risk management advice, especially in the light of the requirement for charities to report on this in their annual accounts.

-Volunteering Australia has Running the Risk? – find the pdf on their resources page.
-A risk management tool for volunteer involving organisations.
-The American NonProfit Risk Management Center site has some info on their subject, but most is only available in printed form.
+The American NonProfit Risk Management Center site has some info on the subject, but most is only available in printed form.

 The Charity Commission booklet on insurance (CC49) indicates that a number of national associations have specialist schemes or contacts.
 You will probably need to be a member organisation to access the services offered.